istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 With sidecar data plane mode, it is intuitive to configure traffic redirection between sidecar and application pod within the pod network namespace.
-One day, a light-bulb moment arrived - why not mimic sidecars and configure the redirection in the application network space?
-While this sounds a crazy simple thought, is this technically possible when ztunnel runs in the Istio’s system namespace?
+One day, a light-bulb moment arrived - why not mimic sidecars and configure the redirection in the application network namespace?

+While this sounds like a "crazy simple" thought, is this even possible, given ztunnel runs in the Istio’s system namespace?
 After a lot of research, we realized a Linux process running in one network namespace could create and own listening sockets within another network namespace, which is a basic Linux socket capability.
 However, to make this work and cover all pod lifecycle scenarios we had to make architectural changes to the ztunnel